 The first APOGEE spectrograph, APOGEE-N, was designed and constructed by a team of institutions and vendors led by the University of Virginia.
-It is situated at the 2.5-m Sloan Foundation Telescope at Apache Point Observatory and was commissioned in August 2011 during the SDSS-III APOGEE-1 Survey period.
-The second APOGEE spectrograph had a similar build process and is almost analogous to the first.
-It is located at the 2.5-m Irenee du Pont Telescope at Las Campanas Observatory and was commissioned two and half years into the SDSS-IV APOGEE-2 Survey, during February and March of 2017.
+It is situated at the Sloan Foundation 2.5-m Telescope at Apache Point Observatory and was commissioned in August 2011 during the SDSS-III APOGEE-1 Survey period.
+The second APOGEE spectrograph, APOGEE-S, had a similar build process and is almost a twin of the first.
+It is located at the 2.5-m Irénée du Pont Telescope at Las Campanas Observatory and was commissioned two and half years into the SDSS-IV APOGEE-2 Survey, during February and March of 2017.

-For the set-up of both the Northern and Southern instruments, light is transmitted telescope focal plane to the pseudo-slit within the cryogenically cooled instrument via 300 low-OH ("dry") fused silica fibers which have a 2"(N)/1.3"(S) field of view on the sky.
-Each of the 300 fiber runs consist of two fiber assemblies connected in series.
+For both APOGEE-N and APOGEE-S, light is transmitted from the telescope focal plane to the pseudo-slit within the cryogenically cooled instrument via 300 low-OH ("dry") fused silica fibers which have a 2$''$(N)/1.3$''$(S) field of view on the sky.
+Each of the 300 fiber runs consist of fiber assemblies connected in series.
 A 2-m fiber run (so-called "fiber harness") goes from the plug plate to a "gang-connector" at the bottom of the plug plate cartridges, which are mounted to the telescope.
 Multiple cartridges are used throughout the night to observe different parts of the sky and each cartridge has its own set of 300 fiber harnesses.
-An innovative gang-connector allows the simultaneous connection of all 300 fibers from a specific cartridge to the single fiber run ("fiber link") which transmits the light from the telescope and cartridges into the APOGEE spectrograph.
-To avoid throughput losses from the use of another fiber coupling, the fibers are fed through an epoxy-sealed vacuum feed-through without break at the cryostat wall.
-Lastly, fibers that make up the fiber link terminate at the instrument pseudo-slit inside the cryogenically cooled instrument.
+The innovative gang-connector allows the simultaneous connection of all 300 fibers from a specific cartridge to the single set of fibers ("fiber link") that transmits the light from the telescope and cartridges into the spectrographs.
+To avoid throughput losses from the use of another fiber coupling, the fibers are fed through an epoxy-sealed vacuum feed-through without a break at the cryostat wall.
+Lastly, the ends of the fibers that make up the fiber link terminate at the instrument pseudo-slit inside the cryogenically cooled instrument.
 This pseudo-slit forms the "object" of the spectrograph.
 The job of the spectrograph optics is to reimage the fiber tips, whose light is dispersed by gratings, onto detectors that record the spectra of the survey targets.

 An 'uncorrected' Schmidt camera, used in reverse, collimates the light of each of the fibers.
-The fiber tips are carefully positioned on a curved pseudo-slit.
-The pseudo-slit and spherical collimator have a common center of curvature near the system pupil which is also the approximate position of the spectrograph grating.
+The fiber tips are carefully positioned on a curved pseudo-slit and the pseudo-slit and spherical collimator have a common center of curvature near the system pupil which is also the approximate position of the spectrograph grating.
 The design is on-axis so the pseudo-slit is an obscuration in the collimated beam.
 Two-fold mirrors are used for efficient packaging of the optics train within the cryostat.

 While the nominal full-width half-maximum is approx. 2.3 pixels wide, the blue end of the spectrum is sampled with less than 2 pixels.
 To recover optimal sampling, the detector mount is translated (spectrally dithered) between sets of frames with a custom, precision single-axis actuator.
-For further details regarding the APOGEE spectrographs, users should consult the forthcoming publication from Wilson et al. (in prep.).
+For further details regarding the APOGEE spectrographs, users should consult Wilson et al. (2019).